Home

 The library has a C API for easy integration and wide language support.

-The decoder automatically supports both HEIF and AVIF through the same API.
-No changes are required to existing code to support AVIF.
-The encoder can be switched between HEIF and AVIF simply by setting heif_compression_HEVC or heif_compression_AV1 to heif_context_get_encoder_for_format().
+The decoder automatically supports both HEIF and AVIF (and the other compression formats) through the same API.
+The same code decoding code can be used to decode any of them.
+The encoder can be switched between HEIF and AVIF simply by setting heif_compression_HEVC or heif_compression_AV1 to heif_context_get_encoder_for_format(), or using any of the other compression formats.

 Loading the primary image in an HEIF file is as easy as this: